 2018.
 ‘Streets, Bridges, Cul-de-sacs and Dreams: Does inviting shelter-dwelling youth to work with culture industry professionals engender a sense of cruel optimism?’Research in Drama Education: The Journal of Applied Theatre; 23.2 pp 355-372

 2017.
 'Finding a Concrete Utopia in the Dystopia of a 'sub-city' Research in Drama Education: The Journal of Applied Theatre and Performance, 22.1

 2015.
 ‘A Pedagogy of Utopia’ Research In Drama Education: The Journal of Applied Theatre and Performance, 20.3. pp 413-416.

-Since 2007 I have worked closely with Divya Bhatia, a partner in India to support projects with several schools, NGOs, and disadvantaged youth in Mumbai and in Delhi at a care home for young women.
+Since 2007, I have worked closely with Divya Bhatia, a partner in India to support projects with several schools, NGOs, and disadvantaged youth in Mumbai and in Delhi at a care home for young women.
 One of the projects in India that takes place with young slum dwellers in Dharavi was the subject of an article in The Times Higher Education Supplement and accompanying podcast.
 In 2016 this project was nominated for The Times Higher Education award for Excellence and Innovation in the Arts.
-Since 2015 I have been an advisor on the development of a PG Cert in Applied Theatre at The Pontifical Catholic University of Chile.
 Find out more about Concrete Utopias in Dharavi.